Table of Contents:

 Your customers are actively being targeted by cybercriminals pretending to be your company with various spoofing attacks, which can result in significant damages in many different forms.

-It’s crucial educate them so they can recognize spoofing and phishing attacks as soon as possible, suggesting them the following best practices:
+It’s crucial to educate them so they can recognize spoofing and phishing attacks as soon as possible, suggesting the following best practices:

 Preventing brand abuse attempts and mitigating their impacts are crucial for protecting your reputation.
 We should always remember that reputational damage can be severe and long-term, if not permanent.
 Digital brand protection can also protect your business from potential legal repercussions and financial losses.